 Captain Edward Grey was broken by his experience in Akuze.
 Put through a Treadstone-style programme to be brought back to combat readiness, while he still wants to do the right thing, he's quick to opt for the callous, vicious Kill 'em All option against slavers, xenophobic lynch mobs and other criminal scum.

-This is the justification given in chapter 38 for why Blacklight black ops troops are so easy to defeat - The Alliance Intelligence Agency selects for the jingoistic ultranationalists willing to cross any line to protect their interests, and as it turns out being a talented combatant and being one willing to get his hands dirty are categories that rarely overlap.
+This is the justification given in chapter 38 for why Blacklight black ops troops are so easy to defeat, at least for elite superhuman warriors like Adam, Hannibal and Johann - The Alliance Intelligence Agency selects for the jingoistic ultranationalists willing to cross any line to protect their interests, and as it turns out being a talented combatant and being one willing to get his hands dirty are categories that rarely overlap.

 The above scene is from Michael Herr's book Dispatches which describes his experiences as a war correspondent in Vietnam.
 Herr was a co-screenwriter for Full Metal Jacket and was nominated for an Academy Award for his work.